zar-moethu/weather-AQI-dashboard-nz-powerbi/README.md

 - **How to use this project:**
-- Refresh the dataset to pull latest API data (internet required)
-- Interact with slicers to filter by city and explore trends

-Data analysis is an ongoing process, and continuous improvement and innovation are key to long-term success.
+- Data analysis is an ongoing process and continuous improvement and innovation are key to long-term success.
 I believe every  analyst’s journey is strengthened by an open mindset and a willingness to receive feedback.
 I welcome your thoughts,  suggestions and collaboration on this project.
-Feel free to download, explore, and adapt the dashboard for your own analysis or business needs.
-You can customize visual styles or connect to your own API key in Power BI Query Editor.
+- Feel free to download, explore, and adapt it to better understand how real-time data can be modeled and visualized in Power BI.

+⚠️ Disclaimer: This dashboard is intended for visual learning and demonstration purposes only — not for business or operational use.